0xhebi/picoCTF-Writeups-2019/13.Java Script Kiddie/Writeup.md

 				return false;
 			}
 ```
-<br>We can see that there is some logic for displaying an png image here.So let's investigate what is going on.<br>We have get request for "bytes" which is in this case array with length of 720.
+<br>We can see that there is some logic for displaying an png image here.<br>We have get request for "bytes" which is in this case array with length of 720.
 Our assemble_png function has default key with 16 characters.
+We are supposed to provide key through an input with length of 16 and try to generate correct array of bytes which will represent an image of png format.
+By doing some research i came across <a href="http://www.libpng.org/pub/png/spec/1.2/PNG-Structure.html">PNG file structure</a> in docs which has some interesting stuff there.
+The thing that is important is : <br>
+<quote>The first eight bytes of a PNG file always contain the following (decimal) values:

+   137 80 78 71 13 10 26 10
+This signature indicates that the remainder of the file contains a single PNG image, consisting of a series of chunks beginning with an IHDR chunk and ending with an IEND chunk.</quote>